 If this isn't feasible, try simply coordinating with other departments monthly or quarterly to plan and batch as many translations as possible in one go.

 Negotiation regarding rates is standard practice in keeping translation costs down.
 However, do keep an eye on how cheap you whittle your rates down to.
 Although you will be paying a lower cost for translation, you still need to bear in mind that a person has to work for rates even lower than what you are paying.

 Regardless of the volume of translation work that you do, if you’re expecting impeccable quality, you should expect to pay that little bit more for a highly skilled translator… as they don’t tend to come cheap.

 Seems pretty simple, doesn't it?

-It is pretty simple in fact.
-As you'll see, cutting costs in translation isn't about making huge changes that will have a direct impact on the cost of each quote, and it doesn't always come down to how much you pay per word.
+It is pretty simple, in fact.
+As you'll see, cutting costs in translation isn't about making huge changes that will directly impact the cost of each quote, and it doesn't always come down to how much you pay per word.
 With a combination of small steps and best practices, saving money on translation costs is about the little changes that make a big difference.